Burp Suite for Pentester: Web Scanner & Crawler

 This time not only the Tasks section and the Event log is changed but we can see the variations in the Issue activity and the advisory sections too.

-From the above image, we can see that within a few minutes our scanner has sent about 17000 requests to the web-application and even dumped a number of vulnerabilities according to their severity level.
+From the above image, we can see that within a few minutes, our scanner has sent about 17000 requests to the web application and even dumped several vulnerabilities according to their severity level.

 What if we want to see the detailed version ??

-In order to do so, simply click on the View Details section placed at the bottom of the defined task, and will thus get redirected to a new window will all the refined details within it.
+To do so, simply click on the View Details section placed at the bottom of the defined task, and you will be redirected to a new window with all the refined details within it.

-And as we hit the Audit Items tab, we’ll thus get landed up to the detailed version of the audited sections, where we’ll get the statues, Active & Passive phases, Requests per URLs and many more.
+As we click the Audit Items tab, we’ll land on the detailed version of the audited sections, where we’ll see the statuses, Active & Passive phases, Requests per URLs, and many more.

-Further, we can even check the in-detailed Issues that have been found in the web-application.
+Further, we can even check the in-depth issues that we found in the web application.

 Although we can even filter them according to their defined severity levels.

-Not only these things, over in the target tab, something is waiting for us i.e. the Issues and the Advisory are also mentioned there, but if we look at the defied tree at the left panel we can see some colourful dots majorly red and grey indicating that these URL’s are having high and informative existing vulnerabilities respectively.
+Not only these things, over in the target tab, we find something waiting for us, i.e. the Issues and the Advisory also mention there, but if we look at the defined tree at the left panel, we see some colourful dots, majorly red and grey, indicating that these URLs have high and informative existing vulnerabilities respectively.

 However, from the below image, with the Advisory option of SQL Injection, there is a specific panel for Request & Response, let’s check them and determine how the scanner confirms that there is an SQL Injection existing.